Alsdorf: Economy and infrastructure

 For over a century, coal mining was the heart of Alsdorf's economy.
 Coal production started in 1849, when the Maria Mine opened in Hoengen.
 In 1853, production started in the Anna coal mine of Alsdorf.
 This was the reason for an increase in production and workforce, this was particularly measurable in mine Anna but not in mine Maria, which was closed by September 1962.
 Unfortunately, the coal crisis has not spared Alsdorf, and the last mine was closed in 1992.

 Alsdorf's biggest employer was the Cinram GmbH, with about 2,000 employees in district of Schaufenberg.
 This company produces up to 2 million DVDs, Blu-rays and CDs daily, exported throughout Europe.
 The company was founded in 1975 by Warner Music and sold in 2003 to the Canadian stock corporation Cinram International.
 Customers are well-known record labels and media companies like Warner Music, Twentieth Century Fox and Universal Pictures.
 In 2017 close down its european manufacturing plant at Alsdorf.

 Besides acquired companies, which either used the closeness to RWTH Aachen University or which saw the favourable location near the borders to Belgium and the Netherlands as advantage.

 In June 2022 it was announced that in the first quarter of 2023 Continental the German multinational automotive parts manufacturing company would produce fuel tanks at Alsdorf.
 A new factory is built by Continental Fuel Storage Systems GmbH.

 Traffic

 Alsdorf is located in the heart of Europe, within approximately 200 km of the most important economic centers of the European Union.
 The town lies in the center of the tri-border region of Germany / Netherlands / Belgium.

 The nearest airports are Maastricht Aachen Airport, Cologne Bonn Airport and Düsseldorf Airport.

 Alsdorf has a direct connection to Bundesautobahn 4 and Bundesautobahn 44; both are German freeways.

-Furthermore, Alsdorf provides a very good bus system.
+Furthermore, Alsdorf provides a bus system.
 Every part of Alsdorf or Aachen is served by the buses of ASEAG, the local bus company.

 Since 2005, Alsdorf is connected to the Euregiobahn a regional train system.
 The railway network has extended steadily; hence you can reach Mariadorf since 2011 by regional train.